Cost Per Acquisition – Complete Guide to Optimize CPA

 For example, take, for instance, you spent $5,000 on a campaign and got 500 conversions through this campaign.
 Then by dividing 5,000 by 500, you get your CPA, $10.

-Why Is CPA Important for Performance Marketing?
+Why is CPA important for Performance Marketing?

 Whatever type of marketing campaign you run, measuring your acquisition costs is important as it can give you a perspective on how well your ads are running and effective they are at attracting customers.